ItaiAxelrad/remote-sensing/posts/raster-classification.md

 plot(trainingPoly, add = TRUE)
 ```

-The training classes are labelled as string labels.
+The training classes are labeled as string labels.
 For this example, we will need to work with integer classes, so we will need to first 'relabel' our training classes.
-There are several approaches that could be used to convert these classes to integer codes.
+Several approaches could be used to convert these classes to integer codes.
 In this case, we will first make a function that will reclassify the character strings representing land cover classes into integers based on the existing factor levels.

 ```r
 ## Inspect the data slot of the trainingPoly object